mzuzak/DSM-for-Logic-Locking/README.md

 The script is tested on PyCharm using virtual environment.
 Most of the configurations are harded coded with in the script.
 See lines 500 to 627 for the configurations

+## Citations:

+If you have found the design space modeling algorithm useful for your research, We would greatly appreciate citations to the original work.

+    TBA

+## Final remarks:

+Please do not hesitate to reach out to us with any questions/comments/issues regarding the repo or the work itself:

+    Long Lam <ll5530@rit.edu> (MS'24) / Michael Zuzak <mjzeec@rit.edu> (Assistant Professor)
+    Department of Computer Engineer
+    Rochester Institute of Technology (RIT)

+## Acknowledgements:
-## This work is supported by National Science Foundation grant 2245573
+This work is supported by National Science Foundation grant 2245573